Richard Waites: Professional

 He obtained his Juris Doctor (J.D.) degree from the University of Houston Law Center and afterwards practiced law as a trial attorney for 13 years.
 During this time, Waites represented hundreds of individuals and corporations in litigation matters, including more than 70 jury trials.
 After a lengthy examination and review process stipulated by the Supreme Court of Texas, he became board certified as a civil trial attorney.
-At about the same time, Waites continued his education in psychology and received his doctorate (Ph.D.) (summa cum laude) in psychology from Walden University in Minneapolis, Minnesota.
+At about the same time, Waites continued his education in psychology and received his doctorate (Ph.D.) in psychology from Walden University in Minneapolis, Minnesota.

-Waites is one of the founders of Advocacy Sciences, Inc. (The Advocates), the largest jury and trial consulting firm in the United States.
-The Advocates has 23 professional trial consultants and offices in 17 major cities throughout the nation.
-He serves as The Advocates' CEO/Chief Trial Psychologist.